-All facilities at Camp Wenonah meet and exceed the highest standards of the local Health and Fire Departments, and the Ontario Camps Association.
+All facilities at Camp Wenonah meet and exceed the highest standards of the local Health and Fire Departments and, the Ontario Camps Association.

 We offer a site and facility maintained in excellent condition and featuring highly-developed program areas.
-Students are accommodated in clean, well-ventilated cabins with bunk beds and easy access to private showers and flush toilets.
+Campers are accommodated in clean, well-ventilated cabins with bunk beds and easy access to private showers and flush toilets.

-Students are accommodated in clean, well-ventilated cabins with bunk beds.
+Campers are accommodated in clean, well-ventilated cabins with bunk beds.
 Most cabins have a large picture window overlooking Clear Lake.
 Cabins are located close to private showers and flush toilets.

 All cabins are all equipped with built in heaters for colder nights.